 "16 Upcoming Books From Indie Presses You’ll Love"

 "This strange, sexy, wonderful novel by Australian author Baxter follows a woman who works in her family’s mortuary and processes the grief of a loved one’s passing by an exploration of local kink clubs.”

 "Most Anticipated: The Great First-Half 2022 Book Preview"

 "In this raw, arresting novel, Amelia Aurelia—a cosmetic mortician—goes into a tailspin after the death of her mother.
 Included in the tailspin are: a trip to Tasmania, an uncertain communion with her birth father, dating apps, a BDSM club, kink-related paperwork, a horse head, painting a man’s face with menstrual blood, mean texts.
-Ultimately, is a book about something that seems obvious, but so often isn’t: the inextricability of mind and body, and the importance of our connections with other people."
+Ultimately, [New Animal] is a book about something that seems obvious, but so often isn’t: the inextricability of mind and body, and the importance of our connections with other people."

 —Emily Temple, Lit Hub

 "The Best Books of 2022 to Add to Your Reading List"

 "The book is a well-crafted one, relying on humor and authenticity, that narrative voice and those scenic skills, to render Amelia and her story in an engaging, authentic manner."

 (Read the full review of New Animal on The Rupture)